adilmohak/django-lms/README.md

 - Custom message displayed for those that pass or fail a quiz
 - Custom permission (view_settings) added, allowing users with that permission to view quiz results from users
 - A marking page which lists completed quizzes, can be filtered by quiz or user, and is used to mark essay questions
+- A class allocation to allocate lecturers to classes in a course
+- A course management to manage the students' enrollment status

 # Quick note for future contributors